typesense/typesense-website/docs-site/content/guide/next-search-bar.md

 })
 ```

 - This config file creates a reusable adapter that connects your React application to your Typesense Backend.
-It can take in a bunch of additional search parameters like sort by, number of typos, etc.:
+It can take in a bunch of additional search parameters like sort by, number of typos, etc.

 5. Create the components directory and files: